How Real Bugs Taught Chronos More Than Any Dataset

 Jul 20, 2025

 When we started training Chronos, we were confident we had the data.
-Millions of bug-fix diffs.
-Issue threads labeled and cross-referenced with commit logs.
-Context-aware PRs with regression markers and test metadata.
+15 million GitHub issues with associated fixes.
+8 million stack traces mapped to successful PRs.
+3 million CI/CD logs from failed builds and resolutions.
 Everything aligned, de-duped, filtered, tokenized.
 We had built what we believed was the most exhaustive corpus of debugging examples ever assembled.

 If code was the input, and a clean fix was the output, then this should have been enough.
 But it wasn't.
 Debugging is not a transformation.
 It is a process.
 And you don't learn a process by observing its endpoints.